 1911 census...Aged 39, single, a shepherd, he was boarding with widower Arthur Norman, a farm labourer, with five of his children, at 13 Woodditton Road, Newmarket.

 In the 1939 register he was still lodging at 13 Woodditton Road,Newmarket with Ethel May NORMAN [17-3-1894] single; Mabel NORMAN [29-1-1916] single (possibly daughter of Ethel) and Israel WEBBER [10-12-1882] single, stud hand (believed to be Ethel's step brother).

-At dusk on Tuesday, 29th October 1940 the Luftwaffe raided Newmarket.
-Some machine gunning took place on the airfield at RAF Newmarket Heath and another plane appears to have strafed the railway line, causing some damage to some cottages and killing one civilian.
+At dusk on Tuesday, 29th October 1940 the Luftwaffe raided Newmarket, apparently 3 Dorniers.
+Some machine gunning took place on the airfield at RAF Newmarket Heath and another plane appears to have strafed the railway line, causing some damage to paddocks at Terrace House Stud and Stretton Avenue and some cottages near the railway bridge on Wooddittom Road and killing one civilian.
 The cottages were the Bridge Cottages on Woodditton Road, one being No.13.
 Although not actually named in any reports seen, it must be George William CLAYDON who, according to Civil Defence records, became the first local civilian killed by enemy action.

 RAF Records:- "Newmarket: HE bombs were dropped and a machine-gunning attack took place at 1800 hours on the Aerodrome and also the town.
 The only casualties and damage so far reported appears to have taken place in the town".

 This raid was one of the last gasp attempts by the Luftwaffe in the Battle of Britain, which officially ended on 31st October